 - repertoire list of works that you have studied in preparation for your career as a conductor, indicating works that you have conducted in performance, in rehearsal, or have studied

 - application for School of Music Graduate Assistantship (optional), see Graduate Financial Aid

 The following should be sent through the mail:

-- DVD for pre-screening purposes - see conducting audition requirements for specific information
+- Online video for pre-screening purposes - see conducting audition requirements for specific information

 The following should be submitted to Penn State by the testing agencies at your request.
 Select "Penn State University" as the destination for your TOEFL or IELTS scores by selecting the correct school code below: